-We are usually working on several files a month where the client has been previously declined somewhere else.
-This does not mean we are able to make every situation work but we will have a solution for you whether it be working with us to improve your credit or another way to put yourself into a better position.
+This does not mean that I am able to make every situation work but I will have a solution for you whether it be working with me to improve your credit or another way to put yourself into a better position.

 If you do have to go through a B lender or private lender, there is a process and some information that you’ll want to know.

-- B Lender and Private mortgage lenders rates will be higher than regular banks, usually in the range of 4% – 10% depending on credit, location, down payment and other factors.
+- B Lender and Private mortgage lenders rates will be higher than regular banks, usually in the range of 3% – 8% depending on credit, location, down payment and other factors.
 As of this writing, some “B” lenders have rates of 2.69% while private lenders tend to be higher.

 - An appraisal will be needed

-- Most lenders will only go up to 75% of the value of an appraisal but some will go up to 85% if in a major city
+- Most lenders will go up to 80% of the value of an appraisal but some will only go to 75% in smaller cities or towns.

 - Most terms are 1 – 3 years